 Doctoral programmes include studies, research and preparation of a doctoral thesis.
 The full-time studies’ duration is 4 years, part-time – 6 years.
 Upon completion of a doctoral programme and public viva voce defence of the thesis, the doctor’s degree is awarded.

-The studies are organized according to each candidate’s individual work plan.
-However, each candidate must gather at least 30 ECTS gained through study subjects (each programme includes 4-6 subjects).
+The studies are organized according to each doctoral student’s individual working plan.
+However, each doctoral student must gather at least 30 ECTS gained through study subjects (each programme includes 4-6 subjects).
 The other part of the studies is allotted to the groundwork, the research, publication of at least 2 scientific peer-reviewed articles, participation in scientific conferences, and completion of the doctoral thesis.

-Primary admission criteria are described in the Regulation on Doctoral Training and Doctoral Studies Regulations of each science field.
+Primary admission criteria are described in the Regulations of Doctoral Studies of each field of science.
 Applicant must be awarded a master’s degree, present a research proposal and defend it in a Doctoral Committee’s meeting.
 Also, the applicant should present his/her scientific publications (if there are any); in some fields a test in foreign language (English, French or German) is mandatory.

 The Doctoral Committees specify additional admission criteria and procedures each year in spring.